 Day Boat Atlantic Cod in Banana Leaves

-For a very special treat, Andy Husbands, Chef and owner of Tremont 647 Boston, has shared a dish the restaurant has served seasonally since it opened in 1996.
+For a very special treat, Andy Husbands, Chef and owner of the former Tremont 647 Boston, has shared a dish the restaurant has served seasonally since it opened in 1996.
 Made from fresh cod right off the boat, this recipe also appears in The Fearless Chef by Andy Husbands & Joe Yonan.
 When he's not cooking with local ingredients in Boston, Andy is honing his BBQ skills (in 2010, his team QueBBQ was the first New England team ever to win the coveted Jack Daniel's BBQ Championship in Lynchburg, Tennessee).
 He also has the distinction of being chosen for the internationally acclaimed reality show Hell's Kitchen in 2009.

 Serves 4 as an entrée